 Comments are used to explain the purpose of the code fragment they are grouped with.
-Comments state what the code is doing, while the code itself shows how you are doing it.
+Comments state what the code is doing, while the code itself shows the implementation.

 Use comments as follows:

 - File Header

 The main purpose of a file header is to explain the purpose of the program as briefly as possible.
 You must include the following sections in your program header: